MultiMote/niimbluelib/README.md

 NiimBlueLib is a library for the communication with NIIMBOT printers.
 Used in [NiimBlue](https://github.com/MultiMote/niimblue) project.

+NiimBlueLib provides the most accurate open source implementation of the NIIMBOT printers protocol.

 This project is in Alpha state.
 Use only exact version when you add it to your project.
 API can be changed anytime.

-Сheck out the experimеntal [niimbluelib-headless](https://github.com/MultiMote/niimbluelib-headless) for CLI use cases.
+Check out the experimental [niimbluelib-headless](https://github.com/MultiMote/niimbluelib-headless) for CLI use cases.

 ### Installation